ssnyder555/react-game-app/README.md

 - I hope it help people keep track of their game's progress more effectively.

-- I feel their is not a lot of score keeping golf technology out there.
+- I feel there is not a lot of score keeping golf technology out there.

 ## Technology Used: